 Amateur and professional observatories monitor the Moon for light flashes, interpreted to represent impact events.
 The NASA Lunar Impact Monitoring Program has recorded over 300 flashes (assumed to be meteoroid impacts) since 2006 (Suggs et al., 2014); the brightest recorded flash was associated with a new 18.8 m crater observed by the Lunar Reconnaissance Orbiter Camera (LROC) Narrow Angle Camera (NAC) (Robinson et al., 2015).
-LROC NAC temporal image pairs have also been used to quantify the contemporary rate of crater production on the Moon by revealing 222 new impact craters, which is higher than predicted by standard production functions for the Moon (Speyerer et al., 2016).
+LROC NAC temporal image pairs have also been used to quantify the contemporary rate of crater production on the Moon, revealing 222 new impact craters, higher than predicted by standard production functions for the Moon (Speyerer et al., 2016).
 During several of the known meteoroid showers, LDEX on LADEE observed temporary enhancements of the lunar dust cloud, localized to the hemisphere exposed to the incident meteoroid shower flux; approximately 40 μm per million years of lunar soil is estimated to be redistributed from meteoritic bombardment (Szalay and Horányi, 2016).

 Science Goal 1e.
-Study the role of secondary impact craters on crater counts investigate the ejecta and secondary craters surrounding relatively young primary craters (Krishna and Kumar, 2016; Singer et al., 2014).
+Study the role of secondary impact craters on crater counts

+High-resolution imaging from recent lunar missions has enabled investigations led to significant progress toward understanding the effects of secondary impact cratering on measured impact crater populations.
+For example, LRO Narrow Angle Camera (NAC) images have been used by multiple researchers to investigate the ejecta and secondary craters surrounding relatively young primary craters (Krishna and Kumar, 2016; Singer et al., 2014).
 Notably, Krishna and Kumar (2016) measured boulders and small, fresh craters surrounding Censorinus crater to find that the majority of craters superposed on the ejecta blanket were secondaries, with a minor component of small, superposed primary craters.
 Similarly, Singer et al. (2014) mapped secondary craters surrounding several lunar craters with the purpose of estimating the size and velocity of ejecta fragments that formed them.
 Hindrances to continued progress on this topic are largely related to the work effort involved; counting craters, especially secondary craters superposed on an ejecta blanket, is a tedious, time-intensive task.
 To date, there is no reliable alternative to the manual identification of craters, and the accurate and precise measurements of craters require substantial training of individuals involved.
-LROC and Kaguya images provide high-resolution data that is generally sufficient for these efforts since the sizes of secondaries are related to the size of the parent primary.
+LROC and Kaguya images provide highresolution data that is generally sufficient for these efforts since the sizes of secondaries are related to the size of the parent primary.